adamskopl/blog/20200324/README.md

 Adjusting devices' properties (position, scale) relative to the content, will be also possible through each browser involved.
-In that way, user will be allowed to create desired setup by interacting with an editor or target devices.
+In that way, user will be allowed to create desired setup by interacting both with an editor and target devices.

 <img src="./img/editor.png">
 [3]

-#### Setup
+## Setup

 1. Using the editor, user creates a new display project.
 Project's web link is created.